 Axwell Stonewashed Copper Wallet Review: It’s Heavy, but worth it!

 Why should you trust me?
-I have been testing men’s gear for years and have been using minimalist wallets for quite some time now.
-I utilized a competitor to this wallet for over a year and am familiar with the minimalist wallet revolution.
+I have been testing gear like this for years and have been using minimalist wallets for quite some time now as daily drivers.
+I utilized a competitor to this wallet for over a year and am very familiar with the minimalist wallet revolution.
 I like to show you each product’s good and bad, which you will find in this article!

 What is Axwell Copper Wallet?